maureen28/portfolio/README.md

 # RESORT

 ## Description
-Resort; a website that helps its' users find the perfect getaway spot.
+Resort is a website that helps its' users find the perfect getaway spot.

 By:*Maureen Wairimu*